DorianDepriester/Elasticipy/JOSS/paper.md

   - a collection of built-in methods to easily and efficiently perform fundamental operations on tensors (rotations [@meanElastic], products, invariants, statistical analysis etc.);

-  - averaging techniques, such as Voigt--Reuss--Hill [@hill], for textured and non-textured polycrystalline aggregates.
+  - averaging techniques, such as Voigt--Reuss--Hill [@hill], for textured and non-textured polycrystalline multiphased aggregates.

 In order to evidence some of these features, \autoref{fig:Young}.a) illustrates the directional Young modulus of copper (Cu) single crystal as a 3D surface, whereas \autoref{fig:Young}.b) shows the same values as a pole figure (Lambert projection).
-In \autoref{fig:Young}.c), the Young modulus of a polycrystalline Cu displaying a $\boldsymbol{z}$ fiber texture has been estimated with different averaging methods (namely Voigt, Reuss and Hill [@hill]), then plotted as as orthogonal sections.
+In \autoref{fig:Young}.c), the Young modulus of a polycrystalline Cu displaying a perfect $[001]$ fiber texture has been estimated with different averaging methods (namely Voigt, Reuss and Hill [@hill]), then plotted as orthogonal sections.

-![Young modulus (GPa) of Cu single crystal as a 3D surface (a) or a pole figure (b); Young modulus of Cu polycrystal with $\boldsymbol{z}$ fiber texture, plotted in three orthogonal sections, depending on the averaging method. \label{fig:Young}](YoungModulus.png)
+![Young modulus (GPa) of Cu single crystal as a 3D surface (a) or a pole figure (b); Young modulus of Cu polycrystal with $[001]$ fiber texture, plotted in three orthogonal sections, depending on the averaging method. \label{fig:Young}](YoungModulus.png)

 Elasticipy also introduces the concept of *tensor arrays*, in a similar way as in MTEX [@MTEX], allowing to process several tensors at once with simple and highly efficient commands.
-In order to highlight the performances of Elasticipy, \autoref{fig:pymatgen} shows the wall-time required to perform two basic operations on tensors (namely, apply the generalized Hooke's law and compute the von Mises equivalent stress) , as functions of the number of considered tensors.
-This demonstrates that, when processing large datasets of tensors ($n>10^3$), basic tensor operations are 1 to 2 orders of magnitude faster in Elasticipy compared to pymatgen.
+In order to highlight the performances of Elasticipy, \autoref{fig:pymatgen} shows the wall-time required to perform two basic operations on tensors (namely, apply the generalized Hooke's law and compute the von Mises equivalent stress) as functions of the number of considered tensors.
+This demonstrates that, when processing large datasets of tensors ($n>10^3$), basic tensor operations are 1 to 2 orders of magnitude faster in Elasticipy compared to Pymatgen.
-These performances gains are achieved by leveraging `numpy`'s array broadcasting capabilities.
+These performance gains are achieved by leveraging `numpy`'s array broadcasting capabilities.
 However, as tensor algebra is not the primary focus of Pymatgen, Elasticipy is designed to complement rather than replace it.
-Elasticipy supports seamless conversion between its own data structures and those of Pymatgen, allowing users to integrate both tools and benefit from pymatgen's extensive features beyond tensor analysis.
-Elasticipy is also compatible with orix [@orix], a Python library for analysing orientations and crystal symmetry.
+Elasticipy supports seamless conversion between its own data structures and those of Pymatgen, allowing users to integrate both tools and benefit from Pymatgen's extensive features beyond tensor analysis.
+Elasticipy is also compatible with Orix [@orix], a Python library for analysing orientations and crystal symmetry.

 ![Performance comparison between Elasticipy and pymatgen.\label{fig:pymatgen}](ElasticipyVSpymatgen.png){ width=75% }